dockur/dnsmasq/readme.md

 ## FAQ 💬

-  * ### How to setup the DNS server?
+  * ### How to set up the DNS server?

   By default, dnsmasq acts as a forwarding DNS server.
-Queries that cannot be answered locally are forwarded to the upstream DNS servers configured with `DNS1` till `DNS4`:
+Queries that cannot be answered locally are forwarded to the upstream DNS servers configured with `DNS1` through `DNS4`:

   ```yaml
   environment:
     DNS1: "1.0.0.1"
     DNS2: "1.1.1.1"
   ```

+  Dnsmasq is a forwarding resolver, so it relies on these upstream servers rather than performing full recursive resolution itself.

   Clients can then use the IP address of the host running this container as their DNS server.